drpeppershaker/ESP32_keypad/README.md

 - [an ESP32 board](https://www.amazon.com/dp/B08DR31G4G)
 - [Relegendable Keycaps](https://www.amazon.com/dp/B01M023NFK)
 - [Silicone Wire](https://www.amazon.com/gp/product/B01LH1FR6M)
   - 22awg or 24awg is what I would pick.
-22awg is standard size for GPIO pins, but it's a little bit thick.
+22awg is standard size for GPIO pins, but it's a less flexible than the 24awg.
+Your call here.
   - The silicone wire for the switches is nice because it's super flexible and is easy to strip when when it's really short.
 - [Solid Core Wire](https://www.amazon.com/gp/product/B09BFFJRST)
   - Solid core wire for wiring up the LED pixels.
 If you look at my images, I actually used the legs from some resistors, and some spare header pins.